livz/livz.github.io/_posts/2016-03-17-binary-master-lieutenant-5.md

 ### Exploiting Alice

 * Similarly, after finding out the authentication password, we'll impersonate Bob in a conversation with Alice.
-* This time We'll send B = 1 in order to force Alice generate a secret key of 1 (key = B<sup>a</sup> mod p).
+* This time We'll send B = 1 in order to force Alice to generate a secret key of 1 (key = B<sup>a</sup> mod p).
 That's all that matters now.
 * This secret key will first be used to decrpt the AUTH code (we have this already).
-* Alice will then encrypt level6 password using this key - 1.
+* Alice will then encrypt level6 password using this key which will be 1.
 Quite convenient!

 **exploitAlice.py:**
 ```python